Katamaze/WHMCS-Action-Hook-Factory/README.md

 Scripts are provided free of charge "as is" without warranty of any kind. **You're not allowed to remove copyright notice**.
 Let's start!

+* [Update Existing URLs to Admin when Custom Admin Path Changes]
 * [Remove IP Address from View Ticket page in Client Area](#remove-ip-address-from-view-ticket-page-in-client-area)
 * [Conditional Client Custom Fields based on selected country](#conditional-client-custom-fields-based-on-selected-country)
 * [Prevent Admins from accessing WHMCS backend during Maintenance](#prevent-admins-from-accessing-whmcs-backend-during-maintenance)